 Jon Krakauer’s Into the Wild describes the harrowing journey of Chris McCandless as he searches for the ideal Thoreauean lifestyle.
 McCandless’ story captures our imagination by appealing to the desire to be free from materialistic and emotional possessions.
 According to Krakauer, McCandless "invented a new life for himself, taking up residence at the ragged margin of our society, wandering across North America in search of raw, transcendent experience."

-For your 750 word analysis, please explore McCandless’ reasoning for seeking a solitary and renunciant existence, as you address ALL the following questions.
+For your 1000 word analysis, please explore McCandless’ reasoning for seeking a solitary and renunciant existence, as you address ALL the following questions.
+In addition, please add one quote from the book for items 1-3 listed below.

-Remember to post your analysis on our Turnitin page by the due date listed in our schedule.
+Remember to post your analysis via our Turnitin link on our Moodle page by the due date listed in our schedule.

 (4) On a personal note, how were you affected by reading McCandless’ story?
 What insights did you gain into your “self”?

-PLEASE NOTE: Because this assignment will be discussed by peers in a discussion forum, papers posted on Turnitin AFTER our the due date cannot earn a grade higher than a C!!!
+PLEASE NOTE: Because this assignment will be discussed by peers in a discussion forum, papers posted AFTER our the due date cannot earn a grade higher than a C!!!